BontaVlad/BontaVlad.github.io/_posts/2015-06-30-python-debugging-logging.md

 ---
 layout: post
-title: Python debugging and logging
+title: Python debugging and logging (WIP)
 tags: debugging python logging
 ---
 The world is great when everything goes according to plan, but as we all know, bad things are just around the corner.